huggingface/transformers/docs/source/en/generation_strategies.md

 To activate DoLa decoding, set the `dola_layers` argument when calling the `model.generate` function.
 `dola_layers` can be set to a string or a list of integers.
 If set to a string, it can be one of `low`, `high`.
 If set to a list of integers, it should be a list of layer indices between 0 and the total number of layers in the model.
+Set `repetition_penalty = 1.2` is recommended to reduce repetition in DoLa decoding.
 See the following example for DoLa decoding with the 32-layer LLaMA-7B model.

 ```python